Life

 Career

-In 2019 Kordiyaka began competing internationally, contesting the Arnold Amateur Strongman World Championships in Columbus, Ohio, as well as the Marijampolé International in Lithuania, where he finished 3rd.
+In 2019 Kordiyaka began competing internationally, taking part in the Arnold Amateur Strongman World Championships in Columbus, Ohio, as well as the Marijampolé International in Lithuania, where he finished 3rd.

 That same year Pavlo again finished 2nd at Ukraine’s Strongest Man, narrowing the gap to Novikov to just 3 points.
 In 2020 he won his first national title, defeating his friend, Novikov, by 4 points.
 However, he was unable to defend his title in 2021 and was forced to withdraw from the contest due to injury.
-That did not prevent him from finishing 2nd at Middle East’s Strongest Man, in Dubai and capturing the biggest title of his career – The Official Strongman Games World Title.
+That did not prevent him from finishing 2nd at Middle East’s Strongest Man, in Dubai, and winning the Official Strongman Games in Daytona Beach, defeating Spenser Remick by the narrowest of margins.

 Best Title